msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = [WPML] How can I translate the payment method title and description the customer sees in the checkout page to secondary languages? =

-Go to WPML > String Translation > Search and translate the `multibanco_ifthen_for_woocommerce_gateway_title`, `multibanco_ifthen_for_woocommerce_gateway_description`, `mbway_ifthen_for_woocommerce_gateway_title` and `mbway_ifthen_for_woocommerce_gateway_description` strings in the `woocommerce` domain.
-Don’t forget to check the “Translation is complete” checkbox and click “Save”.
-You should also translate the “Extra instructions” strings by searching the `multibanco_ifthen_for_woocommerce_extra_instructions` string on the `multibanco_ifthen_for_woocommerce` domain and the `mbway_ifthen_for_woocommerce_extra_instructions` string on the `mbway_ifthen_for_woocommerce` domain.
+Go to WPML > String Translation > Search and translate all the string in the `woocommerce` and `multibanco_ifthen_for_woocommerce` domains containing `ifthen_for_woocommerce` in their name.

-= [SMS] How to include the Multibanco payment instructions in the SMS sent by “WooCommerce - APG SMS Notifications”? =
+= [SMS] How to include the Multibanco and/or Payshop payment instructions in the SMS sent by “WooCommerce - APG SMS Notifications”? =

-Go to WooCommerce > SMS Notifications and add the `%multibanco_ifthen%` variable to “Order on-hold custom message”.
+Go to WooCommerce > SMS Notifications and add the `%multibanco_ifthen%` and/or `%payshop_ifthen%` variables to “Order on-hold custom message”.

-= [SMS] How to include the Multibanco payment instructions in the SMS sent by “Twilio SMS Notifications”? =
+= [SMS] How to include the Multibanco and/or Payshop payment instructions in the SMS sent by “Twilio SMS Notifications”? =

-Go to WooCommerce > Settings > SMS and add the `%multibanco_ifthen%` variable to “Customer Notifications“ > “On Hold SMS Message”.
+Go to WooCommerce > Settings > SMS and add the `%multibanco_ifthen%` and/or `%payshop_ifthen%` variables to “Customer Notifications“ > “On Hold SMS Message”.

-= [SMS] How to include the Multibanco payment instructions in the SMS sent by “YITH WooCommerce SMS Notification”? =
+= [SMS] How to include the Multibanco and/or Payshop payment instructions in the SMS sent by “YITH WooCommerce SMS Notification”? =

-Go to YITH Plugins > SMS Notifications > SMS Settings and add the `{multibanco_ifthen}` variable to “On hold”.
+Go to YITH Plugins > SMS Notifications > SMS Settings and add the `{multibanco_ifthen}` and/or `{payshop_ifthen}` variables to “On hold”.

-= [Advanced] Can I use a specific Entity or Subentity based on order details? =
+= [Advanced] Can I use a specific Multibanco Entity/Subentity, MB WAY, Credit Card or Payshop Key based on order details? =

-Yes, you should use the `multibanco_ifthen_base_ent_subent` filter.
+Yes, you should use the `multibanco_ifthen_base_ent_subent`, `multibanco_ifthen_base_mbwaykey`, `multibanco_ifthen_base_creditcardkey` or `multibanco_ifthen_base_payshopkey` filters.
 See `hooks-examples.php`.

-= [Advanced] Can I use a specific MB WAY Key based on order details? =

-Yes, you should use the `multibanco_ifthen_base_mbwaykey` filter.
-See `hooks-examples.php`.

-= [Advanced] The order is set "On Hold", can I make it "Pending" by default? =
+= [Advanced] The order is set “On Hold” for Multibanco and Payshop, can I make it “Pending” by default? =

 I don’t know why on earth you would want to do this, but… yes, you can.
-Just return `false` to the `multibanco_ifthen_set_on_hold` and/or `mbway_ifthen_set_on_hold` filter.
+Just return `false` to the `multibanco_ifthen_set_on_hold` and/or `payshop_ifthen_set_on_hold` filter.
-Be advised that no "new order" email, with payment instructions, will be sent to the customer unless you use some plugin or custom code to force it.
+Be advised that no “new order” email, with payment instructions, will be sent to the customer unless you use some plugin or custom code to force it.

-= [Advanced] I’ve set up WooCommerce to cancel unpaid orders after x minutes, why are my Multibanco and/or MB WAY orders not being canceled? =
+= [Advanced] I’ve set up WooCommerce to cancel unpaid orders after x minutes, why are my Multibanco and/or Payshop orders not being canceled? =

-WooCommerce only automatically cancels "Pending" orders, not "On Hold", because these orders are set to be paid by offline methods (like this one), and payment can occur at any time, even after the order is canceled.
-Still, if you want to take that risk, just return `true` to the `multibanco_ifthen_cancel_unpaid_orders` and/or `mbway_ifthen_cancel_unpaid_orders` filter.
+WooCommerce only automatically cancels “Pending” orders, not “On Hold”, because these orders are set to be paid by offline methods (like Multibanco or Payshop), and payment can occur at any time, even after the order is canceled.
+Still, if you want to take that risk, just return `true` to the `multibanco_ifthen_cancel_unpaid_orders` and/or `payshop_ifthen_cancel_unpaid_orders` filter.
-You can also restore that order’s product stock by returning `true` to the `multibanco_ifthen_cancel_unpaid_orders_restore_stock` and/or `mbway_ifthen_cancel_unpaid_orders_restore_stock` filter, although the WooCommerce team [doesn’t recommend](https://github.com/woocommerce/woocommerce/issues/3712#issuecomment-23650563) it.
+You can also restore that order’s product stock by returning `true` to the `multibanco_ifthen_cancel_unpaid_orders_restore_stock` and/or `payshop_ifthen_cancel_unpaid_orders_restore_stock` filter, although the WooCommerce team [doesn’t recommend](https://github.com/woocommerce/woocommerce/issues/3712#issuecomment-23650563) it.
-Be advised the Multibanco reference will still be active and can be paid at any ATM or home banking service.
+Be advised the Multibanco or Payshop reference will still be active and can be paid later on.

 = [Advanced] Can I prevent the plugin from adding the payment instructions and/or the payment received message to emails? =

-You can use the `multibanco_ifthen_email_instructions_pending_send` and/or `mbway_ifthen_email_instructions_pending_send` filter: return false and the payment instructions won’t be included in the "new order" email – we do not recommend you to do it, though.
+You can use the `multibanco_ifthen_email_instructions_pending_send` and/or `mbway_ifthen_email_instructions_pending_send` filter: return false and the payment instructions won’t be included in the “new order” email – we do not recommend you to do it, though.
-You can use the `multibanco_ifthen_email_instructions_payment_received_send` and/or `mbway_ifthen_email_instructions_payment_received_send` filter: return false and the payment received message won’t be included in the "processing" email.
+You can use the `multibanco_ifthen_email_instructions_payment_received_send` and/or `mbway_ifthen_email_instructions_payment_received_send` filter: return false and the payment received message won’t be included in the “Processing” or “Completed” email.

 = IfthenPay says my callback URL is returning a 404 error.
 Should I sit in a corner and cry or is there a solution? =